williamdlees/IgBLAST_BioBox/README.md

       species: rabbit
       receptor: IG

+# Example

+The example subdirectory contains sample human heavy chain sequences (taken from the PW99 dataset, Zheng et al., J Clin Invest.
+2004) and suitable files for control and execution.

 # Restrictions

 The container does not support the use of other germline sets.
 The AIRR Community is defining a standard format for a germline set, and it's intended to introduce support as this standard emerges.

-It's currently not possible to tune command-line parameters to IgBlast.
+It's currently not possible to tune command-line parameters to IgBLAST.

 Alignment is always against the IMGT alignment and field delineation (IgBLAST also supports the Kabat system).